bcmjianglab/cn_project/patchseq/M-clusters/README.md

 ![Morphometric statistics that can be queried.](https://user-images.githubusercontent.com/520137/80974473-0f4d2380-8e21-11ea-8ce2-acb8153cece4.png)

-*Fig. 2: Explanatory schematic of the morphometric statistics that can be computed on all nodes.
+*Explanatory schematic of the morphometric statistics that can be computed on all nodes.
 Left: distance measures, Right: angles.*

 ### stems length calculations: